lydiaZeleke/Integrated-Encounter-Modeling-Tool/code/helper/README.md

 # Code

-Software developed by the aerospace encounter models team.
+ This part of the tool is heavily based on the software developed by the aerospace encounter models team.
+We have made some changes to fit our requirements, but the License credit goes out to the team at MIT LL.

 | Directory        |  Description |
 | :-------------| :--  |
-anchor | Functions primarily related to generating geodetic anchors encounter | Functions primarily related to identifying conflicts and encounters helper | Miscellaneous helper functions plot | Plotting functions trajectory | Functions related to parse or manipulating track trajectories
+anchor | Functions primarily related to generating geodetic anchors encounter | Functions primarily related to identifying conflicts and encounters other files | Miscellaneous helper functions

 ## Distribution Statement